 Ensure your services and tech stack meet industry standards for encryption, you deploy the most advanced and foolproof servers and server architectures, have predictive solutions to predict breaches and compromises, GDPR and other global data protection laws and compliances, well-trained staff that understands data privacy and security and more.

 The banking finance sector is the most vulnerable to breaches that is exactly why you should have airtight solutions.
-With an ambitious digital transformation strategy comes equally sound responsibility.
+With an ambitious digital transformation in banking comes equally sound responsibility.
 Even a slight compromise could lead to losses, bad reputation that could prove expensive to your bank or venture.

 So, these were the three crucial factors you need to consider when bringing in digital transformation solutions into your bank.
 During the initial stages, there are more hurdles and hiccups than rewards.
 However, once these are strategically resolved, the ecosystem becomes empowering to all the stakeholders involved.